 However, data encryption is only as strong as the underlying key and certificate management processes.
 PCI DSS 4.0 focuses on effectively managing and validating cryptographic keys and certificates.
 More specifically:

-4.2.1: states that strong cryptography and security protocols should be implemented as follows to safeguard PAN during transmission over open, public networks:
+Strong cryptography and security protocols should be implemented as follows to safeguard PAN during transmission over open, public networks:

 - Only trusted keys and certificates are accepted.

 - Certificates used to safeguard PAN during transmission over open, public networks are confirmed as valid and are not expired or revoked.